mauroservienti/milestone.github.io/_posts/lets-get-logical.md

 If we look at the presented scenario from the logical perspective, only a component allows storing and retrieving payment details.
 However, there is a vault to store data securely from a physical standpoint.
 A separate part keeps human-readable payment details information, and, finally, a composition handler responsible for retrieving those to present to users at payment time.
 And that doesn't take into account the user interface portion, which is another part of the logical component, or the web API accepting post and patch requests to add and update credit card information.

 What is represented by a single component in the logical view becomes multiple components in the physical one.
-Some of them are coupled in nature.
+Some of them are coupled by nature.
 When users store credit card information in the vault, the system's portion that keeps the related human-readable data must be updated.

 Given that "what changes together stays together" and that all the presented physical components belong to the same logical service, there is no point in adding a layer to mediate, for example, between composition handlers and the database.
 We don't need to protect composition handlers from changes happening in the database.

 There are scenarios in which a mediation layer might be beneficial.
 That's not the point of this article, though.
-Mastering the distinction between the logical and the physical architecture allows understanding where logical boundaries require a mediation layer (ACL, Anti Corruption Layer, in Domain Driven Design terms).
+Mastering the distinction between the logical and the physical architecture allows understanding where logical boundaries require a mediation layer (an Anti-Corruption Layer, or ACL, in Domain Driven Design terms).

 ## Conclusion